 The project owner can organize the project as needed, there is no need to keep the hierarchy.

-A multi-level project looks slightly different from a regular project.
-At the top of the project tree, you will find the Counting section, this section displays the units of count defined during the append process.
+A multi-level project looks different because at the top of the project tree, you will find the COUNTING section.
+This section displays the units of count defined during the append process.

-If you are the project owner, you can change the labels of these descriptors.
-You can also add the singular label for each of these units.
+If you are the project owner, you can change the labels of these descriptors by double clicking on the labels.
 The counting units become relevant when creating an analysis.
 Learn more.

 Project Tree Filters